Oosterweel Link: Somers I government (11 June 2003 – 20 July 2004)

-Leterme I Government (20 July 2004 to 28 June 2007)
+Leterme I Government (20 July 2004 – 28 June 2007)

 At the end of December 2004, 4 consortia (temporary trading associations Bouyges, LORO, Antwerpse Bouwwerken and Noriant) were selected to enter the negotiation procedure.
 Construction works was scheduled to start in the course of the first quarter of 2006.

 In February 2005 the Antwerp city aldermen were among the first to see a scale model of the viaduct.
 The city council immediately ordered an investigation in order to find out whether a tunnel might be a viable alternative.
 BAM let it be known that building a tunnel would mean they would have to raise the price to 2 billion euros, 850 million euros more than the price of a viaduct.
 BAM was of the opinion that, given the parameters of its business plan, they didn't have sufficient means to pay for this additional cost.
 BAM also argued that any changes to the project at this stage would lead to damage claims from the consortia that had been selected for the negotiations procedure in December 2004.

 On February 24, 2005, Minister Kris Peeters (CD&V) announced that the viaduct would be named ‘Lange Wapper’.
 The minister's spokesperson added that this would be a bridge that would strengthen ties between all of the population of Antwerp.
 On February 24, 2005, a row erupted in the Flemish Parliament because Minister Peeters refused to allow the scale model to be shown to the members of parliament.
 During this parliamentary session Minister Peeters admitted that he wasn't in favour of the alternative to a bridge, i.e. a tunnel underneath the ‘Eilandje’ area.
 This alternative would require more research, meaning it would take a few years longer.
 He said the time had come to make a decision on the exact route as well as on the specifications of the bridge.

 On June 10, 2005, the Flemish Government (Leterme I) decided on the basis of the plan-MER (milieu effecten rapport- survey of the effects of a project on the environment) that the Master plan Antwerp would be executed in its entirety, with a toll levy on the Oosterweel connection.
 Minister Peeters expected to break ground in 2008 and to inaugurate the connection at the earliest in 2010.